web3dozie/CSC289_GROUP2/testcase-uat/README-UAT.md

 After installations, the app and the testscipt should be on same directory to run and app should be running on background.
 To run the app:
-./dev.ps1
+./run-backend.ps1 and ./run-frontend.ps1
+To run individual test:
+example1: for login
+robot --include login UAT_TMS.robot
+example2: for addition of task
+robot --include add UAT_TMS.robot
-To run the test:
+To run full test:
 robot UAT_TMS.robot

 ## Report for the UAT